localstack/localstack-extensions/diagnosis-viewer/README.md

 EXTENSION_DEV_MODE=1 DEBUG=1 localstack start
 ```

+## Access Diagnosis Data

+The extension is a web UI for the diagnosis endpoint of LocalStack, which is enabled when LocalStack is started with `DEBUG=1` and available at `curl -s localhost:4566/_localstack/diagnose`.
+The web UI can then be reached at `http://localhost:4566/diapretty`.

 ## Install from GitHub repository

 To distribute your extension, simply upload it to your github account.
 Your extension can then be installed via: